-In order to test the emajParallelRollback.php command, the E-Maj extension supplies a test script, emaj_prepare_parallel_rollback_test.sql.
+In order to test both emajParallelRollback commands, the E-Maj extension supplies a test script, emaj prepare parallel rollback test.sql.
 It prepares an environment with two tables groups containing some tables and sequences, on which some updates have been performed, with intermediate marks.
 Once this script has been executed under psql, the command displayed at the end of the script can be simply run.